akamai/cli-edgeworkers/README.md

 2. The `startDate` option is a required option.

 ### List All Default Values of a Section in Config File
-Allows customers to get all default properties in a section of the config file.
+Get all default properties in a section of the config file.

 Usage: `akamai config list`